 The Ski Club Office is open Mon - Fri from 09.30 - 18.00 and also during the above slope opening hours.

 No, the Ski Club's main season runs from September to April.
 In the summer months May to August we are closed except - practice for season members and race training on Sunday morning until end of May.

 School and group bookings can be facilitated by request during summer.

 Skis, snowboards, boots and poles are provided for classes and practice sessions at no extra cost, but you are welcome to bring along your own equipment if you wish.

 Classes must be booked in advance by calling the Ski Club Office on 01 295 5658.
-Payment may be made with a credit or laser card.
+Payment can be made with a credit or debit card.

 Participants should bring a pair of strong gloves and should wear warm, flexible waterproof clothing and long, smooth socks.
 Classes generally go ahead regardless of the weather and there is a misting system on the slopes that sprays out a gentle mist onto the surface of the slope.
 Do not bring handbags or other valuables (small lockers are provided).
 Those participating in freestyle sessions should bring a helmet.

-Ski practice is available throughout the season.
+Ski practice is available throughout the season Sept to April for recrational skiing or snowboarding.
 See answers to Q 1, 2 and 9 above.

 Ski classes for adults take place on: